dagronf/DSFColorSampler/README.md

 # DSFColorSampler

 A Swift 5, Objective-C compatible class that mimics the magnifying glass in color panel of macos.
+Compatible back to 10.9

 API Compatible with NSColorSampler (announced in 10.15)